 - What happens if my pet needs to stay in the hospital?

 Some veterinary emergencies require intensive overnight care.
-At Five Oaks Animal Hospital we provide overnight care for animals in need.
+At Five Oaks Animal Hospital, we provide emergency care on a case-by-case basis.

 - What types of animals do you treat?